tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 ### Options Groups

 Each deck has an Options Group attached to it.
-The subdeck options will override the parent deck options.
+The sub-deck options will override the parent deck options.
 Click `Deck > Options` to access Options Groups settings.
 You can hit Manage to create additional options groups.

-**Warning:** If you're running Anki 2.1.45+, you will be presented with a new Options Groups settings dialog.
+**Warning:** If you're running Anki 2.1.45+, you will be presented with a new "Options Groups" settings dialog.
 As usual, Anki developers are making the app worse with each release.
 The new layout won't match with the screenshots shown on this page.
 If you want to bring up the old version of the dialog,